 American National Security

-Ian Brownlie, a leading international lawyer, states, “Military action across a frontier to suppress armed bands, which the territorial sovereign is unable or unwilling to suppress, has been explained in terms of legitimate self-defense on a limited number of occasions in the present century.”5 This reveals a policy approach that disregards national sovereigntycomplete and exclusive control of all the people and property within a territory in the name of national security.
+Ian Brownlie, a leading international lawyer, states, “Military action across a frontier to suppress armed bands, which the territorial sovereign is unable or unwilling to suppress, has been explained in terms of legitimate self-defense on a limited number of occasions in the present century.”5 This reveals a policy approach that disregards national sovereignty in the name of national security.

-The lack of formal charges against the U.S. for violating Pakistan’s sovereigntycomplete and exclusive control of all the people and property within a territory, Mark Kersten argues, reminds the world that national security is still a top priority.6 Future legal scholars will determine whether bin Laden’s assassination created a new precedent for the violation of national sovereigntycomplete and exclusive control of all the people and property within a territory.
+The lack of formal charges against the U.S. for violating Pakistan’s sovereignty, Mark Kersten argues, reminds the world that national security is still a top priority.6 Future legal scholars will determine whether bin Laden’s assassination created a new precedent for the violation of national sovereignty.

 Pakistan and India

-One can argue that the assassination of bin Laden, carried out in the name of U.S. national security, may lead Pakistanis to be more exposed to human rights violations.7 Because the U.S. angered Pakistan with the killing of bin Laden, the US now has limited ability to operate on Pakistani territory.
-The Pakistani government wants US military presence minimized as a result of the disrespect they received over their sovereigntycomplete and exclusive control of all the people and property within a territory.8 The Taliban is likely to rise because Pakistani civilians will lose US protection and it is unclear whether Pakistan’s army will be able to or even wants to fill the void.9
+One can argue that the assassination of bin Laden, carried out in the name of U.S. national security, may lead Pakistanis to be more exposed to human rights violations.7 Because the U.S. angered Pakistan with the killing of bin Laden, the U.S. now has limited ability to operate on Pakistani territory.
+The Pakistani government wants U.S. military presence minimized as a result of the disrespect they received over their sovereignty.8 The Taliban is likely to rise because Pakistani civilians will lose U.S. protection and it is unclear whether Pakistan’s army will be able to or even wants to fill the void.9